Western Midstream Partners, LP research snapshot

 WES AI Trading Strategy Framework

 The WES AI trading strategy below is a rules-based research framework, not personal investment advice.
-It pairs chart levels with natural-gas, crude-oil, NGL, and water throughput; adjusted EBITDA; distributable cash flow; capital spending; debt; interest costs; distributions; customer drilling plans; and acquisition execution.
+It pairs chart levels with natural-gas, crude-oil, NGL, and water throughput; adjusted EBITDA; distributable cash flow; capital spending; debt; interest costs; distributions; customer drilling plans; possible unit issuance; and acquisition and financing execution.

 Trend-following setup

-A failed recovery followed by a close below $43 weakens trend confidence, especially if guidance, volumes, distributable cash flow, debt, or Brazos acquisition terms deteriorate.
+A failed recovery followed by a close below $44.50 weakens trend confidence, especially if guidance, volumes, distributable cash flow, debt, possible unit issuance, or Brazos integration terms deteriorate.

 Mean-reversion setup

-Do not treat every high yield as value if it reflects lower throughput, weaker customer drilling, integration problems, rising leverage, a distribution cut, or a change in MLP tax treatment.
+Do not treat every high yield as value if it reflects lower throughput, weaker customer drilling, integration problems, rising leverage, a distribution cut, new equity issuance, or a change in MLP tax treatment.

 Fundamental monitor

-Track throughput by product, adjusted EBITDA, distributable cash flow, coverage, free cash flow after distributions, debt, interest expense, capital spending, producer plans, Occidental exposure, Brazos closing and integration, unit count, and distributions.
+Track throughput by product, adjusted EBITDA, distributable cash flow, coverage, free cash flow after distributions, debt, interest expense, capital spending, producer plans, Occidental exposure, Brazos integration, unit count, possible securities issuance, and distributions.

 Position sizing should reflect that WES is a capital-intensive limited partnership with customer-concentration and MLP tax considerations, not a precise AI price prediction or a cash equivalent.